Bastos (footballer, born 1991)

-Bartolomeu Jacinto Quissanga, known as Bastos (born 23 November 1991), is an Angolan professional footballer who plays as a centre-back for Saudi Arabian club Al-Ahli.
+Bartolomeu Jacinto Quissanga (born 27 March 1991), known as Bastos, is an Angolan professional footballer who plays as a centre-back for Campeonato Brasileiro Série A club Botafogo and the Angola national team.
+In 2024, he became the first African player to win the Copa Libertadores.

 Club career

 Bastos began his career in his native country Angola.
 Between 2011 and 2013 he played with Petro Atlético de Luanda in 105 games where he scored 6 goals and also won the Taça de Angola twice.

 Rostov

 On 11 July 2013, Bastos signed a three-year contract with Russian Premier League side FC Rostov.
 He played a key role in winning the first Russian Cup for his club Rostov in the final against FC Krasnodar.

 Lazio

 On 17 August 2016, Lazio announced the signing of Bastos for €5 million.
 He scored his first goal for the club on 17 September 2017, a 3–2 away win over Genoa.

 Al-Ain

 On 22 October 2020, after playing in two of Lazio's opening matches of the 2020–21 Serie A season, Bastos joined Saudi club Al-Ain on a permanent basis.